search icon

 You’ll use this knowledge to create an interface that helps them accomplish their tasks quickly and efficiently.

-When designing, you might consider visual hierarchy.
+When designing, consider visual hierarchy.
 It involves analyzing where items are positioned on the screen), which elements should be emphasized, and how information should be displayed in priority.

-User testing is the process of gathering feedback from users to improve a product or service.
+User testing is gathering feedback from users to improve a product or service.

-UX designers conduct user tests during the design phase of a project, which helps them gather information about how a user interacts with their design.
+UX designers conduct user tests during the project’s design phase, which helps them gather information about how users interact with their designs.

-The results of these tests are then used to make changes to the product or service until it meets the needs of the target audience.
+The results of these tests are then used to modify the product or service until it meets the target audience’s needs.

 This feedback is critical for improving the overall experience for everyone else who uses your product or site.